Education and Training Qualifications – AET VS CET

 This is a completely knowledge-based unit.
 In unit 1, you will learn the roles and responsibilities of a teacher in Education and Training.
 This unit is delivered online via our learning system.

 This unit of the AET course is where you will complete a ‘Micro-teach’.
 This means you need to deliver a 15 minute lesson on a subject of your choice.
-The Micro-teach is carried out over Zoom, so there’s no need to travel to one of our offices for the day.
+The Micro-teach is carried out face-to-face, where you would need to travel to one of our centres.
 The lesson can be on something specific to your industry – for example, past learners have delivered microteach sessions on how to fit hair extensions; how to wire a plug; even manual handling and first aid.
 Or, this can be something irrelevant to your industry – we’ve had learners deliver sessions on the basics of speaking Italian; how to organise a tea-party; or, how to make a cup of tea!

 Unit 4 also requires you to evaluate your own practice.
 Throughout this unit, you will develop a better understanding in how to plan, deliver, and evaluate inclusive teaching and learning.